csqsiew/website/content/research/publications.md

 **Peer-Reviewed Articles**

-Li, Y., Engelthaler, T., Siew, C. S. Q., & Hills, T. T. (accepted).
+Li, Y., Engelthaler, T., Siew, C. S. Q., & Hills, T. T. (in press).
 The Macroscope: A tool to examine the historical structure of language. *Behavior Research Methods.*

-Siew, C. S. Q., McCartney, M. J., & Vitevitch, M. S. (accepted).
+Siew, C. S. Q., McCartney, M. J., & Vitevitch, M. S. (in press).
 Using network science to understand statistics anxiety among college students. *Scholarship of Teaching and Learning in Psychology.*

 Siew, C. S. Q. (in press).
 Using network science to analyze concept maps of psychology undergraduates. *Applied Cognitive Psychology.*